Breast Augmentation in Palm Beach Gardens, Jupiter, and Port St. Lucie

 Women who are dissatisfied with the size or shape of their breasts may consider surgery to create the look they want.
 In some cases, breast volume may have always been a concern, driving women to make a change to improve their appearance.
 Other times, breasts might change their size and shape due to lifestyle choices, weight fluctuations or the natural aging process.
 The result can be a loss of volume that makes a woman feel self-conscious about her profile.
 No matter what your reason for pursuing surgery, a breast augmentation (augmentation mammoplasty) can help you enlarge the breasts while achieving balance in the shape and proportionality of your curves.
-Harvard educated, board certified, and extensively trained in the art and science of breast surgery, Dr. Lickstein has successfully performed breast augmentation surgery on hundreds of patients, helping them achieve outstanding results, restoring or improving their self-confidence.
+With their prestigious education and extensive training in the art and science of breast surgery, the doctors at Lickstein Plastic Surgery have successfully performed breast augmentation surgery on many patients from Palm Beach Gardens, Jupiter, Port St. Lucie, and beyond, helping them achieve outstanding results, restoring or improving their self-confidence.

 Naturally Small Breasts

 Women seeking to improve naturally small breasts are typically between 18 and 40 years of age and may be looking to achieve a more proportionate breast size.
 Women with petite frames may have less breast tissue to work with, which can impact their augmentation choices.
 Those with small breasts combined with asymmetry or poor shape can also benefit from breast augmentation using implants.